Mirgle/negotiation-rl/README.md

 ```

 ## Example Usage
-Usable scripts are in /scripts.
+End user scripts are in the root of negotiation_rl
 All commandline parameters are optional.
 All commands should be called from negotiation_rl root.